Skip to content ↓

 REDLANDS PRIMARY SCHOOL

-Redlands Primary School was established in 1909.
-It was known as Redmans Road School.
-During the war and the post war years, Redmans Road School was an infant school.
-Children moved up from Redmans to Rutland School in Ashfield Street at the back of the hospital.
+Redlands Primary School was established in 1909, originally known as Redmans Road School.
+During the war and the post-war years, it was an infant school and children moved up from Redmans to Rutland School in Ashfield Street at the back of the hospital.

-Living memory of some members of staff who were pupils and local people, remember the school post war as a ‘Jewish School’ and the records confirm that the school closed for Jewish holidays such as Hanukkah, and provided kosher meals.
+Within living memory of some members of staff and other local people who were children at the time, the school post-war was seen as a ‘Jewish School’ and the records confirm that the school closed for Jewish holidays such as Hanukkah, and provided kosher meals.

-Eventually the decision was taken for Redmans and Rutland to amalgamate.
-This happened in 1972 and Rutland closed and moved to Redmans and the school became a Junior and Mixed Infant Primary School.
+Eventually, the decision was taken for Redmans and Rutland to amalgamate.
+This happened in 1972: Rutland closed and moved to Redmans and the school became a Junior and Mixed Infant Primary School.
 The name also amalgamated and the school became ‘Redlands’ as it remained until 2020.

-By 2020, Redlands was a 2 form entry school with children from nursery up to year 6.
-The majority of the school population were of Bangadeshi origin.
+By 2020, Redlands was a 2-form entry school with children from nursery up to year 6.
+The majority of the school population were of Bangadeshi heritage.

 SMITHY STREET PRIMARY SCHOOL

 Smithy Street first opened its doors under the name of ‘Smith School’ in 1899.
-It served as both an infant and junior school and post war the name was changed to match the street name becoming Smithy Street School.
-At the time the playground was on the roof with only a small yard alongside the school building.
-A row of houses were on the site of the current playground and ball cage.
+It served as both an infant and junior school and post-war the name was changed to match the street name, becoming Smithy Street School.
+At the time, the playground was on the roof with only a small yard alongside the school building.
+A row of houses was on the site of the current playground.

 However, in the late 1980’s there was a sharp rise in the population of Tower Hamlets, with an increasing number of children needing a school place.
-It was therefore decided that Smithy School would open its door again to primary aged children.
+It was therefore decided that Smithy School would open its doors again to primary-aged children.
 In September 1991, the school re-launched under the name ‘Smithy Street Primary School’ with just 65 children spread across three classes.
-At the time of opening Halley Primary School also reopened, but with their building not ready they utilised the top floor of the Smithy building for a year, with Smithy Street using the bottom two floors.
+At the time of opening, Halley Primary School also reopened, but with their building not ready, they utilised the top floor of the Smithy building for a year, with Smithy Street using the bottom two floors.

 The school roll grew continually and Smithy Street soon became a form and half entry school and then with further growth a two form entry school with a new wing built in 2011 to allow for the increased numbers.